kryptokrona/kryptokrona-docs/Frequently-Asked-Questions.md

 This is possible, however please note that these developers are independent from the TurtleCoin project and are doing some great work, so we would suggest leaving it as is.

-If you do wish to change/remove the dev fee, you will have to compile XMR-Stak yourself, they have instructions to do this on their [GitHub](https://github.com/fireice-uk/XMR-Stak/blob/master/doc/compile), or you can check out the [Linux guide](XMR-Stak-Linux-Guide#ubuntu-16-04)
+If you do wish to change/remove the dev fee, you will have to compile XMR-Stak yourself, they have instructions to do this on their [GitHub](https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile.md)

 Once you have downloaded the code, you need to change the file `donate-level.hpp` in the `XMR-Stak/XMR-Stak/` folder.